Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Proofs

-where $v_{\theta,i}$ is the $i$-th component of the latent vector field. \begin{proof} Theorem 2 assumes an unbounded integration domain where boundary terms vanish.
+\cref{theo:entropy_lf} assumes an unbounded integration domain where boundary terms vanish.
 For bounded actions, we consider the domain $a \in (-1, 1)^d$.
 We employ a change of variables where $a = \tanh(x)$ and the Flow Matching is performed in the unconstrained latent space $x \in \mathbb{R}^d$.
 The relationship between the velocity fields $v^a(a)$ in the action space and $v_\theta(x)$ in the latent space is given by the chain rule:

 Note that here $(1-a^2)$ acts element wise.
 The divergence in the action space is:

 Using the product rule for divergence $\nabla \cdot (f \mathbf{v}) = \nabla f \cdot \mathbf{v} + f \nabla \cdot \mathbf{v}$: